Andre12kuse/Andre12kuse/README.md

-SUP im andre just decided to share some random python codes :) anyway if u have any basic python projects you think i can work on please feel free to share enjoy my code:)
+SUP✌️ I'm Andre a programmer working on some projects right now feel free to ask any questions and use my code (they're open source anyway) ;)